Business credit card vs. personal: 9 major differences

 In this article, we explore the differences between business and personal credit, when the two mix, and what you can do to build business credit.
 Let’s get started.

-6 differences between business credit cards vs. personal credit cards
+Differences between business credit cards and personal credit cards

 Small business credit cards usually offer higher credit limits than personal credit cards, giving your business a higher line of credit to draw on for business spending.
 Even if your business doesn’t spend much month-to-month, a higher limit can come in handy for emergencies or when you might need to spend more on shipping or inventory.

-3. Business credit cards may offer better welcome bonuses
+3. Business credit cards typically offer better welcome bonuses

 Many business credit cards offer better welcome bonuses than those of personal credit cards.
 This makes them an appealing alternative to personal cards, or a good second choice if you already use a main credit card and want to capitalize on the extra rewards.
 Just check the fine print to make sure you can spend enough to redeem the credit card benefit—typically, a certain amount of spending is required within the first three months of account opening.